SourceVault vs. Cursor, Copilot, and Cody

 A private, self-hosted alternative for teams that can't send source code to the cloud.

 Cursor, GitHub Copilot, and Sourcegraph Cody are excellent tools, and for most teams the cloud is a fine place to do this work.
-This comparison is for the teams where it isn't — regulated industries, defense and ITAR, IP-sensitive firms, and anyone whose security review ends the conversation at "your source code is transmitted to a third party."
-If that's not you, one of the tools below is probably a better fit than SourceVault.
-If it is you, the difference is architectural, and it matters.
+This comparison is for teams where it isn't: regulated industries, defense and ITAR, IP-sensitive firms, and anyone whose security review ends the conversation at "your source code is transmitted to a third party."
+If that describes you, the differences below matter.
+If it doesn't, one of the other three is probably a better fit than SourceVault.

 The core distinction: contractual vs. architectural privacy